Optimal Control of Left-Invariant Multi-Agent Systems with Asymmetric Formation Constraints

-Solving the previous system of equations for $i=1$ and $i=2$ together, it is possible to obtain the solutions for all absolute configurations, controls and Lagrange multipliers that permits to move agents from a prescribed initial state to a prescribed final state and minimizing the total energy in the multi-agent formation, avoiding collision between the three unicycles.
-Equations \eqref{eqq7.1.1}-\eqref{eqq7.1.9} describe necessary conditions for optimality in the optimal control problem of left-invariant multi-agent systems.
+Solving the previous system of equations for $i=1$ and $i=2$ together, we can obtain the solutions for all absolute configurations, controls and Lagrange multipliers that permits to move agents from a prescribed initial states to a prescribed final state minimizing the total energy in the multi-agent formation and avoiding collision between the three unicycles.